 In our own idiosyncratic ways, Wade and I definitely match the classic horoscopic description of the enterprising, determined, confident Aries; admittedly, the accompanying impatience and occasional moodiness of two rams butting heads in the same household sometimes gets the best of us.
 Still, beyond an awareness of that archetypal dynamic, I’d long ago filed astrology in the too-new-age-for-me category (of course, at more than 2,000 years old, the study of astrology is about as old-age as it gets).

-It turns out there’s a strong, ongoing revival of interest in astrology.
+It turns out there’s a strong, ongoing revival of interest in astrology and consequently, zodiac jewelry.
 Recent articles in the New York Times and The Guardian credit the resurgence of enthusiasm to, in part, a new willingness to question the status quo and seek answers beyond the traditional religious or political sources; to be sure, looking to the stars for guidance seems a wise choice when what’s happening here on Earth is as atrocious as it’s ever been.

 I’m not likely to pursue an in-depth understanding of which stars my sign rules or learn when the moon will conjunct my ruling planet.
 But, in thinking about my small role in the universe and what natural strengths I can cultivate to bring my Aries brand of courage, optimism and passion to the people around me, I have new respect for those who seek meaning in celestial signs.